 Over the years, the annual dinner has become a wonderful opportunity for new, active and retired members to keep in touch with each other and the university in a warm, celebratory environment.
 There is no cost to attend the dinner for new 25 and 35 year members and their guest.

-The UBC President, or Provost and Vice President Academic, presents new members with a specially-designed pin at the dinner.
-Also presented is a membership card, which confers privileges such as free admission to the UBC Botanical Gardens and discounted admission to the UBC Aquatic Centre, as well as the opportunity to attend the annual dinner.
+The UBC President, or Provost and Vice-President Academic, presents new members with a specially-designed pin at the dinner.
+Also presented is a membership card, which confers privileges such as free admission to the UBC Botanical Gardens and discounted admission to the UBC Aquatic Centre, as well as complimentary parking upon retirement.
+Membership also provides the opportunity to attend the annual dinner and celebrate with colleagues each year.
 There are no membership fees.

 To be eligible for membership, an individual must be a full-time UBC faculty member for 25 years.
 Colleagues in the following categories are eligible: